 All of these actions are illegal under New York Penal Law and carry with them varying penalties and consequences depending on their individual severity in the eyes of the law.

-Under New York Penal Law §265.01-b, illegal possession of a gun can be charged as a felony offense in New York.
+Under New York Penal Law §265.01-b, illegal possession of a gun can be charged as a felony offense.
 Anyone found in possession of an unlicensed or unregistered firearm can be sentenced to up to four years in prison, even for a first offense.
 It should be noted that penalties increase if the firearm is loaded and that a gun being licensed in another state does not make it legal in New York.
 A lawyer in the Bronx could help someone facing gun charges build a defense for their specific charges.

 The Meaning of Possession Under New York Penal Law